langleyfoxall/technologies/devops/git/workflow.md

 re-wording the documentation in their own words.

 Only the person who created the pull request or admin should merge it.
-Even though it may of been accepted by the reviewers the person who created it might of noticed a change after the fact or admins might have a reason for delaying the merge.
+Even though it may of been accepted by the reviewers the person who created it might have noticed a change after the fact or admins might have a reason for delaying the merge.

 Developers should avoid bulk changing indentation or spacing, as this can make pull requests more difficult to review.
 It these kind of bulk changes are required, they should ideally be submitted